taw00/dashcore-rpm/SOURCES/dashcore-contrib/binary-build-contribs/doc/psbt.md

   transactions.
 - **`decodepsbt`** is a diagnostic utility RPC which will show all information in a PSBT in human-readable form, as well as compute its eventual fee if known.
+- **`analyzepsbt`** is a utility RPC that examines a PSBT and reports the current status of its inputs, the next step in the workflow if known, and if possible, computes the fee of the resulting transaction and estimates the final feerate.

 ### Workflows

 #### Multisig with multiple Bitcoin Core instances

+For a quick start see [Basic M-of-N multisig example using descriptor wallets and PSBTs](./descriptors.md#basic-multisig-example).
+If you are using legacy wallets feel free to continue with the example provided here.

 Alice, Bob, and Carol want to create a 2-of-3 multisig address.
 They're all using Bitcoin Core.
 We assume their wallets only contain the multisig funds.
 In case